Aisha Khatun Email & Phone Number

 Projects:* Language Agnostic Source Code Authorship Attribution* Character Level Authorship Attribution in Bengali Literature* Transfer-Learning-based approach to Attribution in Bengali Literature. * Collected long-text Authorship Attribution Dataset. * Collected multiple large Bengali corpus. * Pre-trained and fine-tuned ULMFiT and mBERT from scratch. * Assessed the effectiveness of pre-training datasets and tokenizations on downstream Authorship Attribution task.Publications:* Authorship Attribution in Bangla Literature (AABL) via Transfer Learning using ULMFiT (https://dl.acm.org/doi/abs/10.1145/3530691)* Authorship Attribution in Bangla literature using Character-level CNN (https://ieeexplore.ieee.org/abstract/document/9038560)* A Subword Level Language Model for Bangla Language (https://link.springer.com/chapter/10.1007/978-981-15-3607-6_31)

-Aisha Khatun Skills
+Aisha Khatun education

-Frequently Asked Questions about Aisha Khatun
+Frequently asked questions about Aisha Khatun

 What company does Aisha Khatun work for?

-Aisha Khatun works for Amazon Web Services (Aws)
+Aisha Khatun works for Amazon Web Services (AWS).

-Aisha Khatun's current role is SDE @ Amazon | Masters (Thesis) @ University of Waterloo | AI, NLP researcher | Data Scientist.
+Aisha Khatun is listed as SDE @ Amazon | Masters (Thesis) @ University of Waterloo | AI, NLP researcher | Data Scientist at Amazon Web Services (AWS).

 What is Aisha Khatun's email address?